shunzcc/shunstrap/README.md

 ---

+## 💔 R.I.P
+- As of 31 August, 2025, Pekora has shut down.
+Thank you to everyone who used pekoStrap and helped build it.

+---

 ## 🚀 Installation
 - Go to the [Releases](https://github.com/yourname/pekoStrap/releases) tab and download **`pekoStrap.exe`**
 - Or run **`pekoStrap.py`** directly from the repo